 1. A fact is said "not to be proved" in Indian Evidence Act or BSA

 a.
-When is disproved
+When it is disproved

 b.
 After consideration the matters before it, the Court believes that it does not exist.